ankitmehrotrachemistry/4.__SQL_Important_Links/README.md

 ## 5. Using WHERE Clause

-**4.1).
-BETWEEN:** The BETWEEN operator is used to fetch rows based on a range of values.
+**BETWEEN:** The BETWEEN operator is used to fetch rows based on a range of values.
 For example,

 ```sql